NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 ### Filterable Attributes

 A list of attributes that can be used to filter the crash data presented in the _NJ Statewide Crash Database_ advanced Numetric Workbooks has been compiled and will be added soon to this tutorial.
-Included are brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.
+It will include brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.
+In the interim, feel free to use the clickable filters or use the [**Searchable Terms - Roads**](/chapter1/searchable-terms.md) guide as a guiding template for your filter